 When Thanksgiving comes around I am always in awe by the tales of tradition that get sparked when simply asked, "What are your Thanksgiving plans?".
-An American holiday, Thanksgiving is iconically one meal with variations on a food theme.
+A truly food based holiday, Thanksgiving is an icon of one meal with variations on a food theme.
 Turkeys everywhere are cooked, brined, grilled, deep fried or served by some poor waiter who drew the short straw.
 Cranberries are boiled, sauteed, or shaken out of a can.
 Pumpkin pie is served watery, burned or out of the local bakery box.
-People go "home", refuse invitations or make tacos alone at home (this happens - I heard a first hand account).
+People go "home", refuse invitations, or make tacos alone at home (this happens, I heard a first hand account).
 And when the question is turned back on me I have a different answer every year.

 I don't recall much of a traditional Thanksgiving.
 Christmas has always been celebrated with my mother's family.
-So, Thanksgiving was at times with my father's side.
-It was never at a paternal grandparent's house (those were mysterious apartments in "The Big City").
+Thanksgiving was at times with my father's side.
+It was never at a grandparent's house (those were mysterious apartments in "The Big City").
 It was once at a corn field adjacent split level ranch in a Minneapolis suburb.
 Once or twice in a McMansion on the other side of town where the back brace I was sportin' for my scoliosis knocked out my cousins loose tooth.
 A few times at my mother's home.
-And my non family Thanksgiving with my Vermont "wife" and her first child, a sarcastic orange cat named Jeter who I'm convinced reprogramed the DVR while I was at work.
+And my non family Thanksgiving with my Vermont roommate and her first child, a sarcastic orange cat named Jeter who I am convinced reprogrammed the DVR while I was at work.
 But nothing that screams tradition like going to my mother's every Christmas for 30 some years.

 So this year when asked, "What are your Thanksgiving plans?"
 I answered truthfully that I was hosting.

-In a home that is not really mine, but graciously shared.
-And with old and new members of the family.
-It was a small gathering.
-Only four strong.
+In a home that is not really mine, but graciously shared, and with old and new members of the family.
+It was a small gathering, only four strong.
 But I made a 22 pound bird.
-I needed to guarantee that myself and SAGL would be sick of turkey by the week's end.
+I needed to guarantee that myself and the roommate would be sick of turkey by the week's end.
 The food person in me wanted to scour magazines and websites for new and improved versions of classic Thanksgiving recipes.
-It was when I heard Work Wife say she was making Pepperidge Farm stuffing because it would be otherwise missed I realized that my traditional Thanksgiving was in the food.
-And even though the venue had changed once again.
-And the with it the guests.
-The one thing that could stay the same was the food.
+It was when I heard my boss say she was making store bought boxed stuffing because it would otherwise be missed I realized that my traditional Thanksgiving was in the food.
+And even though the venue had changed once again, and with it the guests, the one thing that could stay the same was the food.

-So my Thanksgiving tradition is CHANGE IN VENUE.
-Every year it's someplace different with different people.
-But the food stays the same.
-At least I eat it.
+So I’ve realized that my Thanksgiving tradition is change in venue.
+Every year it is someplace different with different people.
+But the food stays the same and I know I will eat it.
 That will never change.

-2012 - Playing Buzzword with Sister, Sister's Husband and Just Joni.
-If Just Joni thinks you know the phrase she will just repeat the phrase progressively louder.
+2012 - Playing Buzzword with my sister, brother-in-law, and mother.
+If my mother thinks you know the phrase she will just repeat the phrase progressively louder.
 Kind of like how some people think you need to yell at blind people to get your point across.

-2011 - Having my broken heart tended to by Joy and Kellen in the worlds tiniest kitchen in Midtown Manhattan.
-Joy popped my French Onion Soup cherry.
-I taught Kellen how to properly zest an lemon.
-And their friend Karen wove HBO like tales from growing up in Brooklyn.
-For a wonderful look at what this is like please see a post by fellow blogger Sherry Bronson regarding this year's Manhattan Thanksgiving 2012.
-And of course my take on it from last year - MT2011.
+2011 - Having my broken heart tended to by friends in the worlds tiniest kitchen in Midtown Manhattan.
+They popped my French Onion Soup cherry.
+I taught them how to properly zest a lemon.
+And the new friend at the table wove HBO like tales about growing up in Brooklyn.

-2005ish - My first Martha Stewart turkey.
-Served on T.V. trays in my first apartment with Vermont Wife and a couple that broke up because he was cheating on her with his college professor.
-Ahhh...memories.
+2005 - My first Martha Stewart turkey.
+Served on T.V. trays in my first apartment with my then roommate and a couple that broke up because he was cheating on her with his college professor.
+Ahhh...the memories.

-Earlier - My Uncle Tom shoving olives up his nose and making me laugh till it hurt.
+Even earlier in life - My Uncle Tom shoving olives up his nose and making me laugh until it hurt.

 1979 - My First Thanksgiving.
-I called Just Joni to get confirmation on this and her response was as follows..."oh my god you've got to be kidding me!
+I called my mother to get confirmation on this and her response was as follows..."oh my god you've got to be kidding me!
 It was at my mother's.
 I can tell you that it was a houseful.
 And there was no lack of food and smoke and drink."

-I heard on MPR this week that Thanksgiving is a time of thinking "what if?".
+I heard on the radio this week that Thanksgiving is a time of thinking "what if?".
 That we spend time thinking about last year and what would be different if a left had been taken instead of a right.
-I will never stop doing that.
+I will never stop wondering about the turn not taken.
 But now I look forward to my Thanksgiving tradition of change.
 And wonder with who and where my 2013 Thanksgiving will take place.
-Please submit suggestions or invitations in the comment suggestion below.
-Warm weather options will move to the top.
+Please feel free to contact me with invitations.
+I do cook and warm weather options will move to the top of the list.

 Now to keep true to my food blog.
 Here is what I served for Thanksgiving this year...